new-AF/simple-merge-class-names/README.md

 };
 ```

+## Misc.

-## Why the Mismatch Between Exported Function and Package Name?
+### Why the Mismatch Between Exported Function and Package Name?

 I wanted to name the package as `mergeClassNames` to reflect the single exported function, but the NPM Package Registry does not allow capital letters, only lower case and dash characters.

 In addition there was already a package named `merge-class-names` but it is no longer maintained (and the developer recommends `clsx` instead).

-## Where This Package Excels
+### Where This Package Excels

 While similar packages exist (`clsx`) with better features and potentially improved performance, `simple-merge-class-names` focuses on being very straightforward and easy to reason about, as defined in its source code.

 ## Production Considerations

-If you are considering this package for production, you might also want to look into `clsx` for more advanced features: [https://www.npmjs.com/package/clsx](https://www.npmjs.com/package/clsx)
+If you are considering this package for production, you might also want to look into `clsx`: [https://www.npmjs.com/package/clsx](https://www.npmjs.com/package/clsx)

 ## License